 Dozens of black bears killed so far in New Jersey hunt

-The state’s Division of Fish & Wildlife says 73 bruins were culled on Tuesday, a day after 62 were killed on the hunt’s opening day.
+The state’s Division of Fish & Wildlife says 66 bruins were culled on Wednesday.
+That came after 73 were killed on Tuesday and 62 were killed on Monday, the hunt’s opening day.

 The six-day hunt is restricted to Sussex, Warren, Passaic, Morris, Bergen, Hunterdon, Somerset and Mercer counties.
 The first three days are restricted to hunters using archery, but starting Thursday they also will be allowed to use muzzleloading rifles.